Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/index.md

 In this mode, nearly all of SyntaxEditor's features remain available, such as syntax highlighting, syntax error squiggle lines, and automated IntelliPrompt.

 See the [Single-Line Mode](single-line-mode.md) topic for more information.

+@if (winrt) {

+## Custom Cursors

+WinRT doesn't allow custom mouse cursors to be included natively via .NET, however they can be included via C++ .res files.
+Several custom cursors have been created for use with SyntaxEditor but must be properly registered at app startup.

+See the [Custom Cursors](custom-cursors.md) topic for more information.

+}